“What? This game makes sense?”

 “This GM stuff feels like work!”

-August 4, 2009 by Yzneftamz
+August 4, 2009

 During the, erm, “starting break” of my blog I took up among other things the role of a game master.
 You know, the guy that sits at the end of the table in gaming comics?
 Ah, who am I kidding.
 If you are actually reading this, the odds are you know about the terms of role-playing games.
 If you don’t, go check Wikipedia or something.